PMC Twenty 23

 Our doubts lasted right up to the point at which we started listening.
 Simply put, these PMCs are great.

 Before we start getting too effusive, let’s be clear that physics dictates that any speaker sporting a single, relatively small 14-cm mid/bass unit is always going to struggle to match larger rivals when it comes to volume levels and bass reach.

 That said, the combination of a high quality doped-paper mid/bass driver and PMC’s transmission line-bass loading technique makes the Twenty 23s remarkably capable in both respects.

-The Twenty 23s are beautifully balanced: they’re tonally even and mix refinement with attack as well as any rival we’ve heard.They’ll happily deliver the likes of The Stooges’ Search and Destroy with enthusiasm.
+In our 5.5m x 4.5m listening room, we never feel left wanting.
+The Twenty 23s are tonally even and mix refinement with attack as well as any rival we’ve heard.They’ll happily deliver the likes of The Stooges’ Search and Destroy with enthusiasm.